 i3, Irvine's Enterprise Area

-Announced by the Scottish Government in 2012, the Enterprise Area has become the major focus of IBRC’s business infrastructure work.
+Announced by the Scottish Government in 2012, the Enterprise Area became the major focus of IBRC’s business infrastructure work.
 The Enterprise Area is important in attracting new investment and jobs to North Ayrshire, with business incentives available to attract new companies, including life sciences companies, into the area.
 Achievements include:

 - Our support and investment has seen a 56% increase in the number of companies within i3 with the total now standing at 39 companies

 - An additional 560 jobs have been created or relocated within i3, and 534 contractors

 - As a result, over 2,000 people are now employed within i3

 - New infrastructure, signage and landscaping